Experiencing Europe's Most Magnificent Castles Whilst on Vacation

 There's one thing I should bring up though before we begin, though.
-Do realise that very few hotels are housed in Medieval castles - this would be highly impractical, not to mention freezing cold.
+Although there are some exceptions to every rule, few hotels are in Medieval castles.
+This would be pretty impractical - and freezing cold.

 Most castle hotels tend to be within 'follies' - c18th, c19th or c20th neo-gothic mansions, that were built to evoke the beauty of Medieval castles.
 These buildings have beauty and history in their own right - just bear in mind they won't date to the Middle Ages.

-This is the (high end) Amberley Castle Hotel, a stone's throw from an achingly quaint English village of the same name.
-They even raise the drawbridge at night!
+The little fortress is in the South Downs (driveable from London) and is a stone's throw from an achingly quaint English village of the same name.
+As a cute touch, they even raise the drawbridge at night!